Siddharth-224/2.DETERMINATION-OF-CURRENT-IN-CIRCUIT-USING-MESH-ANALYSIS/README.md

    **RESULT:**

 Thus, the Mesh analysis is verified practically and theoretically.
-The resultant currents for 	/	V supply are:
+The resultant currents for 1V supply are:

 a)	The current across 330Ω resistor is	A.